What Black Friday Looks Like in 2020 | Tuft & Needle

 Author: Erin Cline

-Check out our 2022 Black Friday Deals!
+Check out our 2023 Black Friday/Cyber Monday Deals!

 Black Friday is traditionally known as the biggest shopping day of the year, along with the late-night shopping, crowded stores, and insane deals.
 However, with the potential health risks associated with large gatherings, things will look a little different this year.
 But that doesn’t mean you can’t still shop and get awesome discounts on, well, anything your heart desires.